gargsuchi/D8-Exercises/README.md

 Building configuration forms

-This contains a module <strong>suchi1</strong> which when enables creates 2 pages:
+This contains a module <strong>suchi1</strong> which when enabled creates 2 pages:

 <ol>
 <li>